 - The problem or need your 501(c)(3) organization plans to address

-- How granted funds will contribute to solving or ameliorating the problem or fulfilling the need, including the project’s principal objectives and expected outcome
+- How granted funds will contribute to solving or ameliorating the problem or fulfilling the need, including the project’s principle objectives and expected outcome

 - How the proposed project relates to The Olive Tree Foundation, Inc.’s mission and fulfills eligibility guidelines